 Aside from activating the telomerase enzyme, astragalus slows the aging process by protecting mitochondria.
 By reducing or eliminating harmful free radicals from cells, damage may be reduced or reversed, slowing the aging process.
 Many anti-aging beauty creams are formulated with astragalus root.[5, 6]

 Whether it's because of a poor diet, lack of sleep, environmental toxins, or even emotional or physical challenges, everyone experiences stress from time to time.
 Whenever you get "stressed-out," a systemic change happens in your body from the release of stress hormones.
-This change leads to a weaker immune system and an imbalance in your gut microflora.
-Astragalus root, being an adaptogen, can help the body normalize itself or “adapt” to different types of stress or physical changes.
-Studies show that astragalus root helps reduce the effects of stress by encouraging balanced levels of cortisol, the stress hormone.[7, 8]
+This change leads to a weaker immune system and an imbalance in your gut flora.
+Astragalus root, being an adaptogen, can help the body normalize itself or "adapt" to different types of stress or physical changes.
+Studies show that astragalus root reduces the effects of stress by encouraging balanced levels of cortisol, the stress hormone.[7, 8]